- [dedication] "To the guerilla bookshop manager known to friends as 'ppint' [...]"

 This translates to "Don't fear the reaper", the title of a well-known song by Blue Öyster Cult.

 In Monty Python's The Meaning of Life, a dinner party is rather spoiled when Death visits (a Death not entirely unlike the Discworld's).
-The visit is occasioned by the hostess serving tinned salmon mousse, and the American guest complains that he didn't have any salmon mousse.
+The visit is occasioned by the hostess serving tinned salmon mousse, and the American guest complains that he didn't actually eat any salmon mousse.

 The ancient Celts painted blue patterns on their skin using the woad plant, possibly as a means of setting the warriors apart from civilians.